 Garden Court North Chambers has retained its ranking as a Band 1 set in both Civil Liberties and Human Rights, and Administrative and Public Law in the 2016 edition published last week.
 We are pleased to have also been recommended under the new category of Inquests and Public Inquiries.
 21 individual practitioner recommendations are also included, covering the above specialist areas along with Crime, Employment, Immigration, and Social Housing.

 The rankings are based on independent research carried out by Chambers and Partners among lawyers and clients.
-Feedback about GCN quoted from the research this year includes:
+Feedback about Chambers quoted from the research this year includes:

-"Garden Court North has a strong reputation for advising claimants on all areas of domestic and international human rights law" (Civil Liberties and Human Rights - Northern Bar)
+- “Garden Court North Chambers has a strong reputation for advising claimants on all areas of domestic and international human rights law” (Civil Liberties and Human Rights – Northern Bar);

-"Garden Court North is a pre-eminent set that has members who specialise in many areas of public law, including prison law, immigration, housing and inquests.
-The set fields a strong team of silks and juniors who have been involved in several high-profile and landmark cases".
-(Administrative and Public Law - North/North Eastern Bar)
+- “Garden Court North Chambers is a pre-eminent set that has members who specialise in many areas of public law, including prison law, immigration, housing and inquests.
+The set fields a strong team of silks and juniors who have been involved in several high-profile and landmark cases”.
+(Administrative and Public Law – North/North Eastern Bar)l

-"Garden Court North provides expert advice across the full range of immigration law, from human rights and asylum claims to nationality and EEA matters.
-The set has particular expertise in bringing Judicial Review proceedings."
-(Immigration - North/North Eastern Bar)
+- “Garden Court North Chambers provides expert advice across the full range of immigration law, from human rights and asylum claims to nationality and EEA matters.
+The set has particular expertise in bringing Judicial Review proceedings.”
+(Immigration – North/North Eastern Bar); and

 The full list of all recommendations including all the individual recommendations is below.

-Administrative & Public Law - Northern/North Eastern (Bar)
+Administrative and Public Law – Northern/North Eastern (Bar)